TrafficGamer: Reliable and Flexible Traffic Simulation for Safety-Critical Scenarios with Game-Theoretic Oracles: Experimental Results

-We leverage a comprehensive set of statistical metrics to evaluate the ﬁdelity and effectiveness of the proposed \md.
-The metrics include:
+{\bf Metrics.} We leverage a comprehensive set of statistical metrics to evaluate the ﬁdelity and effectiveness of the proposed \md.
+The following metrics are included:

-\paragraph{Fidelity.} The fidelity metrics measure how well the simulated traffic distribution (i.e., the distribution of vehicles' temporal and spatial features) matches the observed data distribution.
-We implement these fidelity metrics by \textit{$f$-Divergence} $D_f(P\|Q)$ which measures the divergence between two probability distributions $P$ and $Q$ over the space $\mathcal{X}$, so that:
+\textit{Fidelity} metrics measure how well the simulated traffic distribution (i.e., the distribution of vehicles' temporal and spatial features) matches the observed data distribution.
+We implement these fidelity metrics with \textit{Hellinger distance} $D_H$, \textit{Kullback-Leibler divergence} (KL) $D_{KL}$, \textit{Wasserstein distance} $D_{W}$ between simulated probability distribution and real-world probability distribution.
+We demonstrate the differences in velocity, acceleration, vehicle distance, and steering angle.